unicef/react-org-chart/readme.md

 Added:

 - Lazy-load of parents
-- Bind Zoom in and zoom out, zoom extension to buttons
+- Bind zoom in and zoom out and zoom extension to buttons
-- Download svg as image and pdf
+- Download SVG as image and PDF

 ### React Props